GE-200 series: 200 series models

-The main machine in the line was the GE-225 (1961).
-It used a 20-bit word, of which 13 bits could be used for an address.
+The main machine in the line is the GE-225 (1961).
+It uses a 20-bit word, of which 13 bits could be used for an address.
 Along with the basic central processing unit (CPU) the system could also have had a floating-point unit (the "Auxiliary Arithmetic Unit"), or a fixed-point decimal option with three six-bit decimal digits per word.
 It had eleven I/O channel controllers, and GE sold a variety of add-ons including disks, printers, and other devices.
 The machines were built using discrete transistors, with a typical machine containing about 10,000 transistors and 20,000 diodes.
 They used magnetic-core memory, and a standard 8 kiloword system held 186,000 magnetic cores.
 They weighed about 2000 lb.

-The GE-215 (1963) was a scaled-down version of the GE-225, including only six I/O channels and only 4 kilowords or 8 kilowords of core.
+The GE-215 (1963) was a scaled-down version of the GE-225, including only six I/O channels and only 4 kilowords or 8 kilowords of core memory.